5 minute read

 Flat lashes also go by a few different names, including ‘ellipse’ and ‘cashmere’ lashes.
 They are also applied using the 1:1 classic application technique.

-The oval shaped base sits perfectly on the natural lash (which is circular shaped), creating a larger bonding point for adhesive.
+The oval-shaped base sits perfectly on the natural lash (which is circular-shaped), creating a larger bonding point for adhesive.
 This will lead to better lash retention.

 Flat lashes weigh less than half of what classic lashes weigh.
 Even though both offer the same diameter – say 0.15mm –the height of the flat lashes is only 0.07mm.
-This means they’re perfect for weak and damaged natural lashes.
+This means they’re perfect for weak, short, fine and damaged natural lashes.
 With flat lashes, you can even still offer 0.20mm lashes to those clients with short or thin natural lashes who wish to have a darker, thicker look, without compromising their lash health.